 Koorsen launches growth strategy with OEP buy

-INDIANAPOLIS--Koorsen Fire and Security, a large independent integrator based here, has acquired Columbus-based integrator Ohio Electronic Protection, and company officials say it's hopefully just the beginning of more acquisitions geared at increasing the company's security business.
+INDIANAPOLIS--Koorsen Fire and Security, a large independent integrator based here, has acquired Columbus-based integrator Ohio Electronic Protection.
+Company officials say it’s hopefully just the beginning of more acquisitions geared at increasing the company’s security business.

 Curt Wellington, OEP president, will remain with the company, as will most of OEP’s 13 employees.